-To avoid risks from toxins you can opt to use products made with organic cotton or choose other options that don’t contain hazardous materials
+To avoid risks from toxins, you can opt to use products made with organic cotton or choose other options that doesn't contain hazardous materials.

-For decades, many companies around the world have made a variety of feminine hygiene products that include tampons, sanitary napkins, rinses, and soaps for intimate use.
+For decades, many companies around the world have made a variety of feminine hygiene products.
+Some examples of these include tampons, sanitary napkins, rinses, and soaps for intimate use.

-The Food and Drug Administration (FDA) and the feminine hygiene industry was aware that between the late 1970s and early 1980s more than 50 women in the US died from infections that were associated with the use of tampons.
+The Food and Drug Administration (FDA) and the feminine hygiene industry were aware that between the late 1970s and early 1980s, more than 50 women in the US died from infections that were associated with the use of tampons.

-In spite of these tragic events, however, both the FDA and the industry itself tried to play down the incidents, making efforts to have it appear as if it were only a “rumor.”
+In spite of these tragic events, however, both the FDA and the industry itself tried to play down the incidents.
+They even made efforts to have it appear as if it were only a “rumor.”

-But while consumers continued to use these products without caution, scientific research found that they can indeed be harmful because the synthetic fibers many of them are made of can harbor deadly bacteria – some even release chemicals that can be toxic.
+But while consumers continued to use these products without caution, scientific research found that they can indeed be harmful because the synthetic fibers many of them are made of can harbor deadly bacteria.
+Even more so, some release chemicals that can be toxic.

 There’s still cause for concern

-And if that wasn’t enough, during the bleaching process toxic chemicals like chlorinated hydrocarbons are added to the cotton, which includes dioxin, one of the most toxic substances known to man.
+And if that wasn’t enough, during the bleaching process, toxic chemicals like chlorinated hydrocarbons are added to the cotton.
+This includes dioxin, one of the most toxic substances known to man.

-A substance known as glyphosate, the same that’s used in the popular herbicide “Roundup” made by Monsanto, is found on genetically modified cotton that’s being used in the manufacture of more than half of feminine hygiene products.
+A substance known as glyphosate is found on genetically modified cotton that’s being used in the manufacture of more than half of feminine hygiene products.

 They found traces of glyphosate in 85% of personal care and feminine hygiene products that contained cotton – the same products that are readily available in grocery stores, pharmacies, and markets.

 They conducted their research by sampling products found in the region of La Plata.
-Products included tampons, pads, and other common items for feminine care – in addition to cotton swabs, gauze, and more.
+Products included tampons, pads, and other common items for feminine care.
+In addition, they tested cotton swabs, gauze, and more.